There are 60 racecourses, including 17 multi-purpose tracks, operating in the UK. Each has their own special qualities.

 Goodwood is a right-handed track with severe undulations.
 The course is totally unsuited to the big, long-striding horse.
 Small, handy types who can maintain their balance downhill have the advantage here.
 The five furlong straight course is one of the fastest in the country, so speed from the gate is essential.

 Hamilton Park is somewhat of a pioneer for UK horse racing.
 In 1947, Hamilton became the first British racecourse to host an evening fixture, whilst in 1971 it was also the first British course to stage a morning meeting.
 The racecourse is sometimes called the “Goodwood of the North” as the two courses have a similar layout with a right-handed loop at the bottom and a stiff uphill straight.

 Hamilton Park is a right-handed undulating loop course, with a severe dip three furlongs from the finish and a steady uphill run to the line.
-Races over one mile three furlongs and upwards start in the home straight, run the reverse way up the straight, taking the lower bend around the loop before entering the home straight via the top bend.
+Races over one mile three furlongs and upwards start in the home straight, run the reverse way, taking the lower bend around the loop before entering the home straight via the top bend.

-Newmarket racecourses are known throughout the world as as the British horse racing headquarters (and sometimes headquarters of Flat racing) due to being home of the largest cluster of training yards in the country, as well as hosting the National stud and the National Horse Racing Museum.
+Newmarket racecourses are known throughout the world as as the British horse racing headquarters (and even the headquarters of Flat racing) due to being home of the largest cluster of training yards in the country.
+It also features the National Stud and National Horse Racing Museum.

 Newmarket has two courses: the Rowley Mile and the July course.
 On the Rowley Mile all races from five to ten furlongs are run on the straight with a marked dip over a furlong out with a stiff uphill finish.
 All races over a mile and a quarter are run right handed.